lfedgeai/AegisEdgeAI/docs/arch.md

 - **Keylime**: A remote attestation framework that uses TPM and IMA for host integrity verification.
 - **KBS**: Key Broker Service, a service that releases cryptographic keys to attested workloads based on their identity.
 - **BM SPIRE agent**: Bare-metal SPIRE agent running on the host machine, responsible for attesting the physical host and relaying evidence.
+- **VM SPIRE agent**: SPIRE agent running inside the VM, responsible for issuing workload SVIDs to applications within the VM.
 - **SPIRE server**: The central server that issues SVIDs (SPIFFE Verifiable Identity Documents) based on attestation evidence.
 - **Keylime agent**: Agent running on the host to collect TPM quotes and IMA measurements for attestation.
 - **Keylime verifier**: Service that verifies TPM/IMA evidence from the Keylime agent.
 - **Host TPM**: The physical TPM device on the host, typically accessible at `/dev/tpm0`.
 - **VM Kata agent**: Agent inside the VM (e.g., Kata Containers agent) responsible for VM attestation and relaying evidence.
-- **VM SPIRE agent**: SPIRE agent running inside the VM, responsible for attesting the VM and issuing workload SVIDs to applications within the VM.
 - **VM shim**: Lightweight process in the VM that mediates communication between the VM Kata agent and the host.
 - **Workload**: Application or process running inside the VM that requests workload identity.
 - **mTLS**: Mutual TLS, used for secure and authenticated communication between components.